Eyadhamza/Laravel-Notion-Integration/README.md

 $page =  (new NotionPage('834b5c8cc1204816905cd54dc2f3341d'))->getBlocks();

-// returns the required information page as a json response
+// returns the required information page as a array response
 ```